dgroomes/aws-playground/README.md

 * `hello-world-lambda/`
   * The  is the module of importance.
 The `:hello-world-lambda` module represents the actual *Lambda function*.
 Specifically, it has a class (? class name) that implements the AWS Handler interface (? name).
-* `runner/`
+* `simulator/`
-  * This is a runnable Java program that serves the Lambda function in a local web server.
-The `:runner` module is only useful for your local development workflow.
-This module does not get published to AWS.
+  * Simulates the AWS Lambda deployment environment.
+This is a runnable Java program that serves the Lambda function in a local web server.
+This is useful for your local development workflow.
 * `echo/`
   * This is a toy library.
 It echos a given message into a JSON string.